On the Existence of Uniformly Most Powerful Bayesian Tests With Application to Non-Central Chi-Squared Tests: UMPBT's for Common Hypothesis Tests

 In general, the range of the modified Bessel function of the first kind is $\mathbb{C}$, the set of all complex numbers.
 However, for real positive arguments and real-valued degrees of freedom, the range is $\mathbb{R}^+$.
 In the case of $\theta=0$, the probability distribution function in (\ref{c5:ncpdf}) reduces to

-We are concerned with testing $H_0: \theta=0$ against $H_1:\theta >0$.
-Using (\ref{c5:ncpdf}) and (\ref{c5:cpdf}), the Bayes factor in favor of the alternative hypothesis can be expressed as
+Suppose we are interested in testing $H_0: \theta=0$ against $H_1:\theta \sim \pi(\theta)$, where $\pi(\theta)$ is any probability density function defined on the non-negative real line not representing a point mass at 0.
+Using (\ref{c5:ncpdf}) and (\ref{c5:cpdf}), the Bayes factor in favor of a simple alternative hypothesis $H_1: \theta=\theta_1 \neq 0$ can be expressed as

 For this Bayes factor, both the data and the parameter of the test are arguments of the modified Bessel function.
-Thus the rejection region can not be written in the form of (\ref{c5:separable}).
+Thus ${\bf P}_{\theta_t}[BF_{10}(y)>\gamma]$ cannot be written in the form of (\ref{c5:separable}).
 The following theorem proves the existence of a $\umpbtg$ for this test using Corollary \ref{c5:sufthm}.